robey/packrattle/README.md

 - `first` - the parser to match the first occurance (defaults to `tail` if not supplied)
 - `tail` - the parser to match all successive occurances
-- `sep` - the parser to match the things separating the items (comma, for example), or null for no separator
+- `sep` - optional parser to match the things separating the items (comma, for example); if missing or null, no separators are parsed
 - `accumulator` - a function to transform the first match result into a running accumulator of the parser (defaults to an array containing only the first match result)